maiahalle/DS105_Group_Final_Project/README.md

 ---
 **Code Explanation:**
 The code we used to gather our data can be divided into four key sections.
-First, implementing the twitter API to make queries.
-Second, converting the twitter JSON response to a dataframe.
-Third, extracting key words from each tweet.
-Lastly, grouping and counting keywords per user.
+First, we implemented the Twitter API to make queries.
+Second, we converted the Twitter JSON response to a data frame.
+Third, we extracted keywords from each tweet, and lastly, we grouped and counted keywords per user.

 First, we implemented the Twitter API to retrieve Twitter IDs and pages of tweets:

-One of the initial obstacles we had to overcome for this project were limits posed by the Twitter API.
+One of the initial obstacles we had to overcome for this project was the limits posed by the Twitter API.
 The API has three types of access levels.
 The most basic level allows users to retrieve up to 500,000 tweets per month and have 25 requests per 15 minutes.
 These limits would hinder our ability to gather the amount of data needed so we decided to apply for elevated access.
 At this level, we were able to retrieve up to 2 million tweets per month and have 50 requests per 15 minutes.
 However, since we had to retrieve more than 2 million Tweets for our analysis, we had to wait a full month to finish gathering all of them.
-Additionally the maximum number of tweets per request is 100 and it takes 15 minutes to retrieve 5,000 tweets.
-To put it into context, the average number of tweets per member of Congress in our data set is 2,842 and most politicians tweeted more than 3,000 for the 30 day time period we used.
+Additionally, the maximum number of tweets per request is 100 and it takes 15 minutes to retrieve 5,000 tweets.
+To put it into context, the average number of tweets per member of Congress in our data set is 2,842 and most politicians tweeted more than 3,000 for the 30-day time period we used.
 This means it would take around 10 minutes per legislator.
-To maximise time-efficiency and avoid reaching the request limit, we decided to use Comma Separated Values (CSV) files to store our data.
+To maximise time efficiency and avoid reaching the request limit, we decided to use Comma Separated Values (CSV) files to store our data.
 This would circumvent the need to ask the Twitter API for data we previously requested, as well as re-running the code more than necessary.

-Second, we converted JSON to dataframe:
+Second, we converted JSON to a data frame:

 We had to extract the necessary data from the Twitter JSON response by creating a name value pair dictionary.